Kawila: Burmese Invasions of Chiang Mai

 Lanna had served as the defense against Burmese incursions from the north for Siam.
 However, the lack of manpower was the major disadvantage of Lanna in the face of Burmese invasions.
 Kawila then pursued the policy of "picking vegetables into baskets, putting people into towns" (เก็บผักใส่ซ้า เก็บข้าใส่เมือง) or forced resettlements of people from other towns to accumulate manpower.
 In 1802, King Bodawpaya appointed a Chinese man from Yunnan Province named Chom Hong as the ruler of Mong Hsat.
 Bodawpaya declared that Chom Hong of Mong Hsat would rule over the fifty-two towns of Lanna in direct challenge to Kawila.
 Kawila then sent his younger brother Thammalangka to seize Mong Hsat in 1802 and Chom Hong was captured.
 From Mong Hsat, Thammalangka proceeded to capture Kengtung.
-Sao Kawng Tai, the saopha of Kengtung, was captured to Chiangmai along with 6,000 Khün people from Kengtung and 5,000 from Mong Hsat, who were settled in the southern vicinity of Chiangmai.
+Sao Kawng Tai, the saopha of Kengtung, was captured to Chiang Mai along with 6,000 Khün people from Kengtung and 5,000 from Mong Hsat, who were settled in the southern vicinity of Chiang Mai.

-Chiangmai's expedition of Mong Hsat and Kengtung in 1802 served as provocation for Bodawpaya to launch a new offensive onto Chiangmai in 1802.
-Prince Sura Singhanat again led the Siamese forces from Bangkok to aid Chiangmai.
-However, Prince Sura Singhanat fell ill at Thoen and assigned his nephew Prince Anurak Devesh to take over the command of Front Palace armies.
+Chiang Mai's expedition of Mong Hsat and Kengtung in 1802 provoked Bodawpaya to launch a new offensive onto Chiang Mai in 1802.
+Chaophraya Surasi again led the Siamese forces from Bangkok to aid Chiang Mai.
+However, Chaophraya Surasi fell ill at Thoen and assigned his nephew Prince Anurak Devesh to take over the command of Front Palace armies.
 Prince Anurak Devesh and Prince Thepharirak were able to repel the Burmese.
-The ailing Prince Sura Singhanat commanded Kawila to send troops to attack and take the Burmese-held Chiangsaen.
+The ailing Chaophraya Surasi commanded Kawila to send troops to attack and take the Burmese-held Chiang Saen.